Neisseria meningitidis

 Abstract

-Neisseria meningitidisis an aerobic, Gram-negative diplococcus that colonizes the nasopharynx of many healthy individuals.
-Microbial and host factors combine to allow this organism to invade the bloodstream and get into the central nervous system, causing severe sepsis and meningitis.
-Hypervirulent strains may be transmitted from person to person through respiratory secretions, causing outbreaks of meningococcal disease.
-Several areas of the world, especially sub-Saharan Africa, have hyperendemic meningococcal disease.
-In the United States, most cases are sporadic; only approximately 2 percent of cases occur as outbreaks.
+Neisseria meningitidis is an aerobic, gram-negative diplococcus commonly found in the nasopharynx.
+Many healthy individuals are colonized with this bacterium, but it can cause serious, life-threatening disease.
+Humans are the only known reservoir, and transmission occurs through respiratory secretions.
+While there are at least 13 known meningococcal serogroups, 6 of them cause the majority of cases: A, B, C, X, Y, and W-135; four serogroups circulate in the United States (B, C, W, Y).
+Hyperendemic meningococcal diseases occurs in several areas of the world, especially sub-Saharan Africa.
+In the United States, most cases are sporadic, not outbreaks.
 However, outbreak-related cases have greater morbidity and mortality than sporadic cases.
 Patients with meningococcal disease should be promptly identified, and Droplet Precautions should be started when the diagnosis is initially suspected.
-Household contacts and individuals with direct exposure to patients' respiratory secretions require the administration of chemoprophylaxis.
-Five meningococcal serogroups cause the majority of cases: A, B, C, Y, and W-135; quadrivalent (A, C, Y, and W-135) polysaccharide and conjugate vaccines are available and recommended for populations at highest clinical or epidemiological risk of developing invasive meningococcal disease.
+Household contacts and individuals with direct exposure to patients’ respiratory secretions require the administration of postexposure antimicrobial prophylaxis.
+Various meningococcal vaccines are available; in the United States, they are recommended for populations at highest clinical or epidemiological risk of developing invasive meningococcal disease.